calum4/docker-prometheus-exporter/README.md

 Exports basic metrics from Docker to the defined endpoint with path `/` or `/metrics` for scraping by Prometheus.

-**Disclaimer** - I'm still new to Rust, feel free to make an issue and tell me why what I'm doing is dumb.

 ## Available Metrics
 | Metric Name        | Description                                    | Units/Values                                                                                | Labels                                          |
 |--------------------|------------------------------------------------|---------------------------------------------------------------------------------------------|-------------------------------------------------|